 As the epidemiological situation worsens, countries are establishing measures to limit the freedom of movement of their citizens.
-These are the measures taken in Spain, France, the United Kingdom, Belgium, Germany and Italy:
+These are the measures taken in France, Germany, Austria, the Netherlands, Spain, United Kingdom and Italy:

 Confinement measures in EU countries